hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 }

 data "azuread_service_principal" "redhatopenshift" {
-  // This is the Azure Red Hat OpenShift RP service principal id, do NOT use resource to reference it application_id = "f1dd0a37-89c6-4e07-bcd1-ffd3d43d8875" }
+  // This is the Azure Red Hat OpenShift RP service principal id, do NOT delete it application_id = "f1dd0a37-89c6-4e07-bcd1-ffd3d43d8875" }